gusgw/daily/README.md

 # Daily tasks

-I keep here shell functions that run routine maintenance tasks daily on a Linux workstation.
+This script runs shell functions for routine maintenance tasks on a Linux workstation.
 They are particular to my set up and I do not know if they are useful for others.